 Kansas Rental Application

-The Kansas Rental Application is a property management form used to gather comprehensive information on persons that apply to lease a residential rental property.
+The Kansas Rental Application is a property management form used to gather comprehensive information on individuals that apply to lease a residential rental dwelling.
 In addition to issuing the form to prospective renters, it is suggested that landlords require an application before accepting completed applications.
 Although Kansas law does not limit landlords on what they can charge for deposits, it is recommended that the deposit be only used to cover the actual cost of running screening reports.
 Fees typically fall between thirty and fifty dollars ($30 – $50).
 Charging a fee serves two (2) purposes: 1) it covers the cost of running reports, and 2) it encourages only those that are truly interested in renting apply (as the deposit can be made non-refundable).

 Maximum Application Fee: None.
 Landlords and property owners are free to charge any amount they believe is reasonable.

 Maximum Security Deposits (§ 58-2550): In accordance with Kansas lease law, the following are the situations that garner charging tenants differing security deposit amounts: